Python-PyQt/PyQt6-Docs/descriptions/QtCore/QSettings-c.rst

 * On macOS, permissions to access settings not belonging to the current user (i.e. :sip:ref:`~PyQt6.QtCore.QSettings.Scope.SystemScope`) have changed with 10.7 (Lion).
 Prior to that version, users having admin rights could access these.
 For 10.7 and 10.8 (Mountain Lion), only root can.
 However, 10.9 (Mavericks) changes that rule again but only for the native format (plist files).

-.. seealso:: `QVariant <https://doc.qt.io/qt-6/qtcore-changes-qt6.html#qvariant>`_, :sip:ref:`~PyQt6.QtGui.QSessionManager`, `Settings Editor Example <https://doc.qt.io/qt-6/qtwidgets-tools-settingseditor-example.html>`_, `Qt Widgets - Application Example <https://doc.qt.io/qt-6/qtwidgets-mainwindows-application-example.html>`_.
+.. seealso:: :sip:ref:`~PyQt6.QtCore.QVariant`, :sip:ref:`~PyQt6.QtGui.QSessionManager`, `Settings Editor Example <https://doc.qt.io/qt-6/qtwidgets-tools-settingseditor-example.html>`_, `Qt Widgets - Application Example <https://doc.qt.io/qt-6/qtwidgets-mainwindows-application-example.html>`_.